Talent Development Glossary Terms

 What Is Instructional Design?

-In the context of workplace learning, instructional design provides a practical and systematic process for designing effective training and is one of the 23 capabilities in the Talent Development Capability Model™.
+In the context of the workplace, instructional design provides a practical and systematic process for delivering effective training to its target audience.
+It's one of the 23 capabilities in the Talent Development Capability Model™.

 What Is an Instructional Designer?

-An instructional designer applies learning theory and a systemic approach to design and develop content, learning activities, training, and other solutions to support the acquisition of new knowledge or real world skills.
+An instructional designer applies learning theory to design course content, learning activities, and other training solutions to support the acquisition of new knowledge or real world skills.
 Instructional designers develop all instructional materials of a training program, including presentation materials, participant guides, handouts, and job aids or other resources.
-They are also responsible for evaluating training, including assessing what was learned and whether the learning solution led to measurable behavior change.
+They are also responsible for evaluating training, assessing what was learned, and if the learning solution led to measurable behavior changes.

-Prior to course design and development, an instructional designer conducts a needs assessment to determine stakeholder goals, if the training is necessary, and the needs of the learning event.
+Prior to the course design and development, an instructional designer conducts a needs assessment.
+This determines the stakeholder goals, if the training is necessary, and the needs of the learning event.
 A needs assessment will determine:

 • Organizational goals and needs